Abbos92/urban-task/service/application/terraform-deploy/README.md

 # urban-task
-* Create deployment in GKE:
+* Create deployment service in GKE:

+Service will be create in `prod` namemspace
 Initialize terraform providers:

 `terraform init`